-We must continue to obtain reasonably priced, commercially available hardware, operating software, and hosting services, as well as continue to enhance our software and systems to accommodate the increased use of our platform, the increased content in our library, the expanding amount and type of data we store on behalf of our customers, and the resulting increase in operational demands on our business.
+We must continue to obtain reasonably priced, commercially available hardware, operating software, and hosting services, as well as continue to enhance our software and systems to accommodate the increased use of our platform, the increased content in our library, the expanding amount and type of data we store on behalf of our customers, and the resulting increase in operational demands on our business, including as imposed by new and changing legal and regulatory requirements applicable to our business.
 Decisions about hardware and software enhancements are based in part on estimated forecasts of the growth in demand for our services.
 This growth in demand for our services is difficult to forecast and the potential audience for our services is widespread and dynamic.
 If we are unable to increase the data storage and processing capacity of our systems at least as fast as the growth in demand, our customers may encounter delays or disruptions in their service.
 Unscheduled downtime or reduced response time of our platforms could harm our business and could discourage current and potential customers from using or continuing to use our services and reduce future revenue.
 If we are unable to acquire, update, or enhance our technology infrastructure and systems quickly enough to effectively meet increased operational demands on our business, that may also have an adverse effect on our results of operations or financial condition.
 Further, our applications necessarily must integrate with a variety of systems and technologies.
 As we develop our platforms and rely on ever changing and improving technologies, we may be impeded by our customers' and ecosystem partners' inability to adopt new technologies and technology standards upon which new platform enhancements may be based.